jamespfennell/hoard/docs/reading_the_logs.rst

 Reading the log files
 =====================

-Because the Realtime Aggregator software is usually run from Cron, extensive log files are created so that the progress and performance of the aggregation may be tracked.
+Because the Realtime Aggregator software is usually run by Cron, extensive log files are created so that the progress and performance of the aggregation may be tracked.